FrancescAlted/FrancescAlted/README.md

 ## Papers

+  * [Using Blosc2 NDim As A Fast Explorer Of The Milky Way (Or Any Other NDim Dataset)](https://conference.scipy.org/proceedings/scipy2023/Francesc_Alted.html).
+Proceedings of the 22nd Python in Science Conference, 2023.
+DOI 10.25080/gerudo-f2bc6f59-000.

   * [Why Modern CPUs Are Starving and What Can Be Done about It](http://www.blosc.org/docs/CISE-12-2-ScientificPro.pdf).
 Computing in Science & Engineering, March/April, 2010.

   * [Processing and Analyzing Extremely Large Amounts of Data](http://www.blosc.org/docs/pycon2003-paper.pdf) (paper version).
 Presented at the PyCon 2003 conference, held in Washington DC, from 26th to 28th of March, 2003.